MontereyMelt/GenerateHandwrittenDigits/README.md

 Instead of gathering and classifying numbers from the [MNIST dataset](http://yann.lecun.com/exdb/mnist/), this program generates handwritten numbers by discriminating our output after every generation.
-As training progresses, the generator gets better at generating fake handwritten digits until the discriminator can no longer spot a fake image.
+As training progresses, the generator gets better at generating handwritten digits until the discriminator can no longer spot a fake image.
 <p align="center">
 <img src="dcgan.gif">
 </p>